emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Security Considerations

+The confidentiality offered against passive attackers is equal to GCM {{GCM}} and given by the birthday bound.
+The maximum size of the plaintext (P_MAX) has been adjusted from GCM {{RFC5116}} as there is now three subkeys instead of two.

-For the AEAD Algorithms in {{iana-algs}} the worst case forgery probability is bounded by ≈ 2^t where t is the tag length in bits.
-This is true for all allowed plaintext and associated data lengths.
+For the AEAD Algorithms in {{iana-algs}} the worst case forgery probability is bounded by ≈ 2^-t where t is the tag length in bits {{Nyberg}}.
+This is significantly higher than GCM and true for all allowed plaintext and associated data lengths.
+The maximum size of the associated data (A_MAX) has been lowered to enable forgery probability close to ideal for 80-bit tags even with maximum size plaintextext and associated data.
+Just like {{RFC5116}} GCM-SST only allows 96-bit nonces.

-No other than 96-bit
+The tag_length SHOULD NOT be smaller than 4 bytes and cannot be larger than 16 bytes.
+For 128-bit tags and long messages, the forgery probability is not close to ideal and similar to GCM {{GCM}}.

+In general, there is a very small possibility in GCM-SST that either or both of the subkeys H and Q are zero which would be so called weak keys.
+If both keys are zero, the resulting tag will not depend on the message.
+There are no obvious ways to detect this condition for an attacker, and the specification admits this possibility in favour of complicating the flow with additional checks and regeneration of values.
+For AES-GCM-SST either of the keys but not both can be zero.

 256 combined with short tags.

-However, the field and the multiplication operation are taken from the POLYVAL function in the AES-SIV construction [x].
-This has the advantage that it can be faster in software implementations and at the same time it can optionally reuse existing hardware implementations of GHASH from AES- GCM [3] (with some byte reversals and a simple multiplication).

-Write why AES with 256 blocks would be good

-  NOTE: There is a very small possibility that either or both of 𝐻 and 𝑄 are zero, since they are produced (pseudo-)randomly from the keystream generator.
-In such a case, the resulting tag will not depend on the message.
-There are no obvious ways to detect this condition for an attacker, and the specification admits this possibility in favour of complicating the flow with additional checks and regeneration of values.

-  Updated P_LEN and A_LEN

-  Write about 12 byte nonce only

-  Security based on AES

-tag_length can be between 4 and 16 bytes.

-   tag length 4 16

 # IANA Considerations